Anne, Princess Royal: Patronages

-Anne is the patron of Transaid, a charity founded by Save the Children and the Chartered Institute of Logistics and Transport which aims to provide safe and sustainable transport in developing countries.
-She is also the royal patron of WISE, an organisation that encourages young women to pursue careers in science, engineering and construction.
-She has been patron of the Royal National Children's Foundation since 2002 and the industrial heritage museum, Aerospace Bristol, since 2016.
-In 2022, Anne was named honorary chair of National Lighthouse Museum's Illuminating Future Generations campaign, a project aimed at raising funds for the museum's gallery space.
+Anne is the patron of Transaid, a charity founded by Save the Children and the Chartered Institute of Logistics and Transport that aims to provide safe and sustainable transport in developing countries.
+She is also the patron of WISE, an organisation that encourages young women to pursue careers in science, engineering, and construction.
+She has been patron of the Royal National Children's Foundation since 2002, and of the industrial heritage museum, Aerospace Bristol since 2016.
+In 2022, Anne was named honorary chair of National Lighthouse Museum's Illuminating Future Generations campaign, a project established to raise funds for the museum's gallery space.
 She is also patron of the Royal College of Occupational Therapists, the Special Forces Club, Royal College of Midwives, Royal College of Emergency Medicine, Magpas Air Ambulance, Edinburgh University's Royal (Dick) School of Veterinary Studies, Royal Holloway, University of London, International Students House, London, Acid Survivors Trust International, Townswomen's Guilds, Citizens Advice, the Royal Edinburgh Military Tattoo, the Scottish Rugby Union, and the Royal Society of Arts, Manufactures and Commerce.

-In 1986 she was appointed Master of the Worshipful Company of Carmen.
+In 1986, she was appointed Master of the Worshipful Company of Carmen.
 In 2001, she became Master of the Worshipful Company of Farmers.
 In 2017, Anne became Prime Warden of the Worshipful Company of Fishmongers and a Governor of Gresham's School.
-In 2025, Anne was announced as patron of Friends of the Elderly, taking on the role which Queen Elizabeth II had previously held for over 60 years.
+In 2025, she was announced as patron of Friends of the Elderly, taking on the role previously held by Queen Elizabeth II for more than 60 years.

 Public image and style

-The Princess Royal is one of the few women in the royal family who regularly wears a military uniform.
+Anne is one of the few women in the royal family who regularly wears a military uniform.

-Anne has been called the royal family's "trustiest anchor" and a "beacon of good, old-fashioned public service" and has carried out more than 20,000 engagements since her 18th birthday.
-In her early adulthood, she was cited as a "royal renegade" for choosing to forgo titles for her children despite being the "spare to the heir".
-The media often called the young Anne "aloof" and "haughty", giving her the nickname "her royal rudeness".
-She spurred controversy for telling photographers to "naff off" at the Badminton Horse Trials in 1982.
+Anne has been described as the royal family's "trustiest anchor" and a "beacon of good, old-fashioned public service" and has carried out more than 20,000 engagements since her 18th birthday.
+In her early adulthood, she was characterised as a "royal renegade" for choosing to forgo titles for her children despite being the "spare to the heir".
+The media often labelled the young Anne "aloof" and "haughty", earning her the nickname "her royal rudeness".
+She attracted controversy in 1982 when she told photographers to "naff off" at the Badminton Horse Trials.
 Vanity Fair wrote that Anne "has a reputation for having inherited her father's famously sharp tongue and waspish wit".
-She said of her early public role, "It's not just about 'can I get a tick in the box for doing this?'
+Reflecting on her early public role, she said: "It's not just about 'can I get a tick in the box for doing this?'
 No, it's about serving… It took me probably 10 years before I really felt confident enough to contribute to Save the Children's public debates because you needed to understand how it works on the ground and that needed a very wide coverage.
 So my early trips were really important."
-Anne has been frequently named the "hardest working royal", and she carried out 11,088 engagements between 2002 and 2022, more than any other member of the royal family.
+She has frequently been named the "hardest working royal", and carried out 11,088 engagements between 2002 and 2022, more than any other member of the royal family.